brainiak/rtcloud-projects/mindeye/docs/quickstart_simulation.md

 2. Clone the repository containing data related to Princeton 3T scans
     * Navigate to the desired location (for example, this can be inside rtcloud-projects/mindeye): `cd /path/to/rtcloud-projects/mindeye`
     * `git clone https://huggingface.co/datasets/rishab-iyer1/3t`
-3. Update `config/config.json` with the appropriate file paths
+3. Create `config/config.json` with the appropriate file paths. `config/config_example.json` is provided for reference; the local copy that you update will be automatically ignored by Git.
     * `project_path` should be set to the path to rtcloud-projects/mindeye
     * `storage_path` should be set to the path to rt_all_data
     * `data_path` and `derivatives_path` should be set to the path to 3t/data and 3t/derivatives, respectively